wp-media/wp-rocket-helpers/various/wp-rocket-update-recovery/readme.md

 6. Follow the instructions above to install the **WP Rocket – Update Recovery Helper**.

 Your existing WP Rocket settings will remain in place throughout this process.

+## If you can't update WP Rocket to the latest version

+Keeping this plugin active will prevent the fatal error